piexpiex/AstroCanvas/docs/Darks.rst

    darks/dark_2.fits
    darks/dark_3.fits

-There is necessary to indicate the keyword of the fits heads which has the information of the exposure time, writing the name of the keyword in the "time keyword" entry.
-However, you could use indicates the times manually, writing "AUTO" in the "time keyword" entry and writing the times in the list file.
+However, you could indicate the times manually, writing **AUTO** in the **time keyword** entry and writing the times in the list file, as the following example.

 .. code-block:: text